kooparse/kooparse/README.md

 ### Hi there 👋

-I'm an idependant software engineer.
+I'm an independant software engineer.

 I love coding for mostly one reason: It gives me a limitless power to create whatever I have in my head. <br>
 There is such a powerful feeling that comes from creating something out of nothing.